roderickwoodman/boardgameinator/README.md

 First of all, **Boardgameinator** *is not for* geeks to manage their huge collections.

-Instead, this app *is for* regular people who need help in selecting a board game.
+Instead, this app *is for* regular people who need help selecting a board game.
 It can be overwhelming these days with so many titles being published every year.

+This app is also for groups of board gamers to conduct polls for which games to play at an upcomming game night.
 ### What do I do with it?

 It is easy to build and upvote a list of board games.